 Aussie-born yodelling superstar Frank Ifield’s third and penultimate number 1 was a step back from the unrestrained lunacy of Lovesick Blues.
 Unlike that and I Remember You, The Wayward Wind was a cover of a more recent track.
 Written by Stanley Lebowsky and Herb Newman, it was first recorded in 1956 by US singer Gogi Grant, who took it to number 1 in the US.
 The Beatles had recently featured it in their live sets of 1960 and 61, but no versions survive.
 By reaching number 1 once more, Ifield became the first UK-based act to have three chart-toppers in a row, and he momentarily broke up the seemingly endless Shadows-related number 1s of early 1963.

-You can see why the Beatles would cover this, as you’d be forgiven for thinking it was one of their early singles at the start thanks to the earthy harmonica refrain.
+You can see why The Beatles would cover this, and you’d be forgiven for thinking it was one of their early singles at the start thanks to the earthy harmonica refrain.
 It’s catchy and easily the best element of the song.
 Then the swirling strings begin and you know this must be produced by Norrie Paramor.
 I’ve lost count of how many number 1s he’s been responsible for by now but it’ll be by far the most to date.
 However, he would soon be overtaken by George Martin.
 Then Ifield starts singing… I enjoyed his barmy performance of Lovesick Blues, but he misjudged this one.
-His overly-mannered performance is reminiscent of something ten years previous.
+His overly-mannered performance is reminiscent of something 10 years previous.
 He sounds like Frankie Laine, or Jimmy Young on his awful The Man from Laramie.
 It’s no surprise to see he released a version of his own in 1956.

 With a title like The Wayward Wind, it’s tempting to make a joke about Ifield having some sort of stomach issue, which would possibly explain his yodelling too, but I wouldn’t do that… no, this song is about a roamer who’s left a broken heart behind.
 It may be Ifield’s worst number 1 yet, but you’ll be humming that harmonica part for a while afterwards.